Exploring Graph-Transformer Out-of-Distribution Generalization Abilities: In-distribution experimental results discussion

 \section{In-distribution experimental results discussion}

-Figure \ref{fig:id_acc} provides a comprehensive visualization of ID test accuracy results across the four benchmark datasets.
-This analysis complements our OOD findings by validating that high OOD performance does not come at the expense of staying competitive—or even superior—under standard ID conditions.
+Figure \ref{fig:id_acc} provides a comprehensive visualization of ID test accuracy results across the six benchmark datasets.
+This analysis complements our OOD findings by validating that high OOD performance does not come at the expense of staying competitive, or even superior, under standard ID conditions.
 These results also appear in Table \ref{tab:ood_results}.
-On CMNIST-color, GPS improves the vGIN results significantly across all DG algorithms, while MHA notably decreases ID accuracy.
-On Motif task, all backbones overall perform comparably.
-On SST2-length vGIN performs slightly better than MHA and GPS.
+On CMNIST, GPS improves the vGIN results significantly across all DG algorithms, while MHA notably decreases ID accuracy.
+On Motif tasks, backbones overall perform comparably.
+On SST2, vGIN slightly outperforms GPS, while MHA shows lower performance.
+On the HIV tasks, vGIN generally achieves the best performance, although GPS is comparable in certain cases.
 These findings are crucial for practical applications where both ID and OOD samples are encountered, as they show that the superior OOD generalization capabilities of GPS hybrid do not come at the expense of standard ID performance.